fresholia/react-live-codeshare/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `src/pages/index.tsx`.
+You can start editing the page by modifying `src/screens/home/index.tsx`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/code/{id}](http://localhost:3000/api/hello).
-This endpoint can be edited in `src/pages/code/[id].ts`.

-The `src/pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ## Learn More